giantswarm/docs/src/content/basics/automatic-termination-of-bad-nodes/index.md

 ---
 title: Automatic termination of unhealthy nodes
-description: When worker nodes get into a state where they do not respond to health checks.
+description: When cluster nodes get into a state where they do not respond to health checks, workload reliability can be impaired and resources can be wasted.
 Here we explain how you can activate automatic termination of such nodes.
 date: 2020-11-06
 weight: 120
 type: page